Mostafa12mohamed/BikeStores-Analysis-Using-Sql/README.md

 - brands, categories, products, stocks customers, orders, order_items, stores, staffs

-You can get the data and work with it using sql by watch this tutorial in this link: http://www.sqlservertutorial.net/load-sample-database/

 Key SQL Queries
 1. Data Exploration
 Retrieve all records from key tables to understand the data.